FoxAviation/TUM_ISDS/Video/outline.md

         * MCU: Perspective
     * Story
         * Actor informs the viewer, that he is in front of the LRZ
+        * total number of clients, clients are called nodes
-        * "Take a look inside to find out how they manage thousands of computers"
+        * "Take a look inside to find out how they manage all these nodes"
         * Actor goes to and opens the entrance of the LRZ, disappears inside
     * Sound
         * Actor voice, mono
-7. Sweep though the computer hall
+10. Sweep though the computer hall
     * Setting
-        * Inside the computing halMCU of the LRZ
+        * Inside the computing center of the LRZ
     * Camera
         * Tracking shot though the corridors of the computers
         * Tracking shot cables
         * Static: Blinking LEDs
         * Static: Low: Walking
     * Story
-        * Actor walking though corridor, trying to figure out how the computer infrastructur work
+        * Actor walking though corridor, trying to figure out how the computer infrastructur works
     * Sound
         * Music or ambient sound (Record anyways)
-8. Transition to interview
+11. Transition to explanatory part
     * Setting
         * Inside the LRZ, maybe on the bridge or in the colored corridor
         * One actor frontal to the camera
     * Camera
         * Static: MCU and frontal to actor
     * Story
-        * <TODO: Transition to interview>
+        * <TODO: Required to understanding the concepts of configuration management>
+12. What is configuration management?
+    Alternating shots from __9.1__ and __9.2__
-9. Interview LRZ (**Name of interview partner**)
+    9.1.
+Interview LRZ (**Name of interview partner**)
         * Setting
             * Room
             * Two interview partners sitting on one side of a table
         * Camera
             * MCU: Frontal, both interview partners in view
             * CU: Interview partner
         * Story
-        * <TODO>
+            * <TODO: How is configuration management done in the LRZ?>
         * Sound
             * Both actors, stereo
+    9.2.
+Greenscreen footage
+        * Setting
+            * Greenscreen
+            * One actor
+        * Camera
+            * MCU: Frontal
+            * CU: Frontal
+        * Story
+            * <TODO: Explanation of configuration management>
+        * Sound
+            * Actor, mono
+12. Outro
+    * Setting
+        * <TODO: Indoor, interesting background
+    * Camera
+        * MCU: Frontal, both actors
+    * Story
+        * Configuration management is complex, but there are tools out there to help
+        * Taking a look at Puppet and Chef in the next 20 minutes

+99. Credits
+    * Setting
+            * Credit roll left + outtakes right
+    * Camera
+        * -/-
+    * Story
+        * Credit roll
+        * Outtakes

 # General notes (do not pay too much attention to this) #
-n.
-What is the problem?
+* What is the problem?
 Why configuration mangement?
     * Situation: Not just a single computer, but entire set of computers to initialize, configure, update, ...
     * How would the world look like without configuration management?
         * Writing scripts